Sony A7R III vs Nikon 1 J4

 Studio photographers will appreciate that the Sony A7R III (unlike the J4) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the J4 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the J4 was succeeded by the Nikon 1 J5.
+Both the A7R III and the J4 have been discontinued, but can regularly be found used on eBay.
+The J4 was replaced by the Nikon 1 J5, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Sony A7R III and the Nikon 1 J4?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.